 2. Kingston upon Thames

-A short drive from London Kingston upon Thames boasts a beautiful part of the iconic River Thames running right through it, making Kingston upon Thames a great place to paddle board.
+A short drive from London Kingston upon Thames boasts a beautiful part of the iconic River Thames running right through it, making Kingston upon Thames a great place for UK paddleboarding.
 The River Thames starts in Gloucestershire and stretches a huge 345km all the way to Essex.
 But, the stretch from Kingston upon Thames to Richmond has to be one of our personal favourites.

 3. Penzance, Cornwall

 Cornwall is a classic spot to go paddle boarding, it’s a water sports haven but Penzance has to be one of our top spots.
 We love boarding around the calm waters of Penzance Harbour, just ensure you time it right to make sure there’s enough water to get back after you’ve paddled around.
 An awesome spot to SUP in the South West.

 The Lake District is a paddle boarders haven, with the clue being in the name, the area is filled with big and small lakes, perfect to take your SUP out on.
 At 13km long, Ullswater is one of the largest lakes and a beautiful spot for a day filled with paddle boarding.
 With south-westerly winds in full swing across the lake, Ullswater is a great place for downwinders – creating an easy-to-ride rolling wave, so if that’s your thing and you’re a tad more experienced then give this a go!
 Perfect if you’re looking for somewhere to go paddle boarding in North West England.

 Lake Bala is the largest natural lake in Wales spanning 3.7 miles long and 0.5 miles wide.
 With its absolutely stunning mountain backdrop, it’s perfect for a relaxed SUP session, paddling around for the day and taking in the scenery.
 A really great spot to paddle boarding North Wales!